nancwang/covid/README.md

 # covid

-The app is used to track latest hotspots/clusters of covid 19 cases in England only and the data is fetched from https://coronavirus.data.gov.uk/cases.
+The app is used to track latest hotspots/clusters of covid 19 cases in UK only and the data is fetched from https://coronavirus.data.gov.uk/cases.
 To get the latest data, please use covid2.py.
 The link from covid.py will not fetch latest data.
 It might still work with history data.

 Usage for covid2.py: